ExpediaGroup/flyte-jira/README.md

 * All of these environment variables need to be set

 ## Commands
-This pack provides three commands: `CommentTicket`, `TicketInfo` and `CreateTicket`.
+This pack provides three commands: `CommentIssue`, `IssueInfo` and `CreateIssue`.
-### ticketInfo command
+### issueInfo command
-This command returns information about a specific ticket.
+This command returns information about a specific issue.
 #### Input
-This commands input is the id of the desired ticket:
+This commands input is the id of the desired issue:
 ```
 "input" : "TEST-123",
 ```